BuildIt-Poland/immutable-web-platform/README.md

 * full determinism of results
 * incremental builds! - if there were no change, artifact, docker or any other thing won't be builded
 * diverged targeted builds - `darwin` and `linux` in the same time within nested closures - required for local docker provisioning
-* distrbuted build cache and sharing intermediate states between builds - remote stores to speed up provisioning and `ci` results - work in progress
+* distributed build cache and sharing intermediate states between builds - remote stores to speed up provisioning and `ci` results - work in progress
 * `nixops` is provisioning based upon `declarative` nix file
 * I can share all `nix` code across everything and don't worry about copying any `bash` scripts
 * custom tool to manage remote state for deployments called `remote-state` (check `infra/shell.nix` for usage or it's [docs](/packages/remote-state/README.md))
+* gitops
 * monitoring tools
+* local docker registry

 ### People are doing it already ...
 * [step towards future configuration infrastructure management nix](https://container-solutions.com/step-towards-future-configuration-infrastructure-management-nix/)